-The following guide will give a few pointers on what to do if your computer freezes
+The following points will help you if your computer freezes

 Step 1: Sometimes your computer will freeze for a short while whilst it carried out a lot of processes, so initially wait… and don’t be tempted to press more buttons or click on the screen, as this can give more tasks for the computer to do and compound the problem.

 Step 2: If, after a few minutes, it still hasn’t unfrozen, press and hold the Ctrl, Alt and Delete key at the same time.
 (You may have a key saying DEL instead of Delete and they may be in different places depending upon what type of keyboard you have).